jbcodeforce/autonomous-car-mgr/README.md

 A simple application to manage an inventory of Autonomous Robot Cars.
 This is to demonstrate some of the microservice implementation with Amazon Lambda with functional and stress testing.

-[Read documentation in book format](https://jbcodeforce.github.io/autonomous-car-mgr/) for detail on Lambda implementation and deployment best practices.
+[Read Lambda studies documentation included in this repository using a book format](https://jbcodeforce.github.io/autonomous-car-mgr/) for detail on Lambda implementation and deployment best practices.

 ## Requirements